sil-so/muxt/README.md

 ---

 <p align="center">
-  Made with ❤️ for social media enthusiasts
+  Built with Electron, React, and TypeScript
 </p>